 One situation (focused on female hedgehogs for obvious reasons) is from tumorous growths in the uterus.
 The following information from Paul Ritchey, covers this in detail and also shows that tumors can be overcome in hedgies!

 SYMPTOMS: Few blood dots in litter pan first day.
 Everything else remained normal throughout the whole ordeal (eating, activity, attitude, etc.).
 Blood dots were only symptom.
 During a brief tabletop exam by me to see if she had hurt herself, she did both of her `duties' - blood evident.
 During the next few days in dealing with local vets, talking to Vera, etc., blood loss increased at an alarming rate.
 Few dots turned into ever increasingly larger blood spots.

 DIAGNOSIS: Cancerous growth in the uterus.
 Growth was removed and Ariel is now happy and healthy once again.
 In my conversations with Dr. Goodman it was noted that with such small critters it's possible for abnormal growths NOT to show up in x-rays or sonograms. -- Paul Ritchey

-In addition, Paul did stress the need to act quickly, as the type of tumors that occur in this kind of situation are very agressive, and delays in finding and fixing the cause can let things get beyond the point recovery withing a matter of a couple of days.
+In addition, Paul did stress the need to act quickly, as the type of tumors that occur in this kind of situation are very aggressive, and delays in finding and fixing the cause can let things get beyond the point recovery within a matter of a couple of days.